solarwinds/snap-plugin-lib/tutorial/09-config/README.md

 ### Overview

-A plugin written in [Chapter 8](/tutorial/08-collector/README.md) already provided us quite useful functionality.
+A plugin written in [Chapter 8](/tutorial/08-collector/README.md) already provides quite useful functionality.
 Yet, when we look at results there is a lot of metric produced, many of which associated with no-essential information (small utilization of cpu and memory by majority of processes).
 We might want to track only processes which resource utilization is above specific threshold.
-Configuration is perfect way to dynamically provide it: in one system administator may be interested in tracking processes which use above 50% of total memory, in other those values may differ.
+Configuration is a perfect way to dynamically provide it.

 In [Overview](/tutorial/06-overview/README.md) we've already mentioned that config will be given as a JSON, ie.
 ```json